 Whether you are planning to grill or smoke a whole chicken, a cut-up chicken, or even just boneless, skinless chicken breasts, a versatile dry rub like this one goes a long way in making your dinner flavorful and exciting.

 For smoking.
 For a whole bbq chicken, rub the seasoning liberally over the outside of the bird.
-Allow the chicken to sit out about an hour to give the spices a chance to mingle.
+Allow the chicken to sit out for about an hour to give the spices a chance to mingle.
 (This is a perfect opportunity to light up that smoker–while the dry rub does its thing.)
-Use this rub when you make Smoked Chicken Breast or addicting, can’t stop, won’t stop Smoked Chicken Wings.
+Use this rub when you make Smoked Chicken Breast or Smoked Chicken Wings.

 For baking.
 Roasted whole chicken or a quick sheet pan dinner of baked chicken breasts; both are a great way to use the seasoning.